-Carbon monoxide connects to red blood cells, robbing your body of the oxygen it requires to survive.
-It mixes with these cells nearly 200 times more effortlessly than oxygen, leading to a condition known as carboxyhemoglobin saturation.
+Carbon monoxide connects with red blood cells, robbing your body of the oxygen it requires to survive.
+It mixes with these cells over 200 times more smoothly than oxygen, resulting in a condition known as carboxyhemoglobin saturation.

-Carbon monoxide, in place of oxygen, then gets brought to the vital organs by the bloodstream.
+Carbon monoxide, in place of oxygen, then gets taken to the critical organs via the bloodstream.
 In short, carbon monoxide starves your body of oxygen.
-Organs need oxygen; when they lack it, they begin to suffocate.
+Organs need oxygen; when they don’t have it, they begin to suffocate.

-Your body takes a long time to eliminate carbon monoxide; however, it can be drawn in much more quickly.
+Your body takes a long time to eliminate carbon monoxide; however, it can be drawn in much more rapidly.